/ By The Thyolo House

 Planning Your Stay: How to Build a Week of Things to Do in Malawi Around Thyolo House

-Here is a week we'd recommend for first-time visitors who want a real feel for Malawi without burning their holiday in transit.
+Here is a week this guide suggests for first-time visitors who want a real feel for Malawi without burning their holiday in transit.

 - Day 1 — Arrive Blantyre or Chileka.
-Drive 40 min to The Thyolo House.
-Walk the estate.
+Drive 40 min to The Thyolo House. spend time in the garden.
 Dinner on the verandah.

-- Day 3 — Day trip to Mount Mulanje.
+- Day 3 — independent visit to Mount Mulanje.
 Day hike with guide from Likhubula, lunch on the mountain, home by dusk.

 - Day 4 — Slow day.
 Garden, kitchen, book, pool.
 Optional Flavia workshop.